 Thank you for your interest in Bella Books.
 If, after reading this document, you have questions about the submission process, please direct them to firstname.lastname@example.org.

 Frequently Asked Questions

 Our success in producing appealing quality literature is the result of our editorial approach to mentoring authors.
 Authors tell the stories.
 Authors decide how long a story needs to be, on the characters that populate her story and the twists and turns of plot that ultimately deliver a satisfying read.
 Our debut and veteran authors continue to garner awards and rave reviews for their work.

 Once an author has developed her story to the best of her instinct and ability, we feel an editor’s job is to guide and suggest substantive ways to bring out the most in the author’s efforts to tell her story in the best way possible.
 We believe in investing in an author’s long-term career, and use our editorial perspective and production options to maximize both the author’s and our own investment in her craft.

-Our mentoring and focus on quality has reaped rewards: More than seventy of our writers have won or been shortlisted for awards, representing more than 160 different books.
+Our mentoring and focus on quality has reaped rewards: More than 80 of our writers have won or been shortlisted for more than 200 awards, representing more than 170 different books.
 Accolades range from the LGBT-focused Lambda Literary Foundation to the librarian-driven ALA Roundtable notable books to the lesbian reader and author run Golden Crown Literary Society and many others.
 Some of our award-winning debut novelists include:

-Our most decorated writers include: Gerri Hill - romance, thriller; KG MacGregor - romance, thriller; Tracey Richardson - romance; and Karin Kallmaker - romance, erotica.
+Our most prolific and decorated writers include: Gerri Hill - romance, thriller; KG MacGregor - romance, thriller; Tracey Richardson - romance; and Karin Kallmaker - romance, erotica.
+(View the complete list.)
 Any works by any of our authors serve as an excellent guide to the kinds of stories our readers love.